Twrigh18/Project-1-Video-Store-Database/README.md

 (UNDER CONSTRUCTION)
 # Wright Video Store

-This project was crating in a MYSQL class that I took at a community college.
+This project was created in a MYSQL class that I took at a community college.
 This project was to create a video store and create a database with customers, movies, and rentals dates.
 And create relationship between those tables.
 And look at the data to see if there is a business problem with the video store and if there is, what solution can I provide to make the Video store more successful in the future.

 ## Creating Database with relationships